 There’s a bridge connecting Krk island to the mainland.
 This seems to be one of the most popular ways for people to get to Krk.
 There’s a small toll- about 30 kuna, which is a few US dollars.
 Plenty of car rental companies such as Sixt and Avis operate in several Croatian towns including nearby Rijeka- a short drive to the island.
 We drove this bridge from Rijeka to the resort we stayed in, and it was simple to navigate.

 A bus can take you straight into the city of Krk, and costs around 65 kuna- $10.50 in USD.
 Bus Croatia is a great place to look up schedules.
 We ended up booking with FlixBus and had zero complaints.
 A lot of the buses to Krk, Croatia start in the city of Rijeka.
 Getting to Rijeka by bus from neighboring areas is also very easy, and then you can just swap buses and keep going.

 Sail to Krk on a Boat

 We assumed there would be a lot of ferries here- there aren’t.
-There are ferries to other neighboring islands which would make for fun day trips, but none from the mainland.
+However, in 2019, the company G&V Iadera has begun running a daily ferry from Rijeka to Krk from June to September!
+There are ferries to other neighboring islands which would make for fun day trips, but we’ve only found this one route from the mainland.
 If you have serious cash, you could charter a private boat to get you there!

-In the end, we took a bus from Slovenia into Krk.
+In the end, we took a bus from Ljubljana, Slovenia into Rijeka.
+(Remember, Rijeka is on the mainland of Croatia.)
 It was $6 a person when we booked about a month in advance- you can’t beat that price!
 We used FlixBus.
 The bus was newer and very nice.
-In Rijeka, we opted to rent a car and complete the drive ourselves, as we wanted to be able to drive around the island.
+In Rijeka, we opted to rent a car and complete the drive ourselves over the bridge to Krk Island, as we wanted the flexibility of having our own car on the island and beyond.